-The oak/hickory type on deep, fertile soils includes red, black, and white oaks.
-Poorer sites in this type will also include chestnut oak.
-Red maple, black birch, hickory, ash, black gum, and white pine are also common in these woodlands.
-The northern hardwoods forest type is commonly associated with the Allegheny Plateau and with lower and northern facing slopes in the central parts of the state.
+There are two primary forest types in Pennsylvania, oak/hickory (about 47 percent of forested land) and northern hardwoods (about 40 percent of forested land).
+The oak/hickory type occurs on many soil types and includes red, black, and white oaks.
+Poorer growing sites in this type will also include scarlet oak and chestnut oak.
+Red maple, black birch, hickory, ash, black gum, and white pine are also commonly found growing in this forest type.
+The northern hardwoods forest type is commonly associated with the Allegheny Plateau and lower and northern-facing slopes in the central part of the state.
 Tree species include sugar maple, beech, yellow birch, black cherry, ash, yellow poplar, and red maple.

-If your management plan includes selling timber, approach the market thoughtfully.
-Selling timber is often a once-in-a-lifetime event that will have long-term impacts on your forests and what it provides to you and your family today and tomorrow.
-A good source of regional price information based on recent sales is the Pennsylvania Timber Market Report, which is produced quarterly.
-To help ensure the best possible outcome, take into account both price and forest health and productivity, and consider hiring a professional forester to work on your behalf.
+If your management plan recommends selling timber, approach the market thoughtfully.
+Selling timber is often a once-in-a-lifetime event that will have long-term impacts on your woodland and what it provides to you and your family today and tomorrow.
+A good source for regional timber prices is the “Pennsylvania Timber Market Report,” which is produced quarterly.
+It is available from your local extension office or online at "Timber Market Report."
+To help ensure the best possible outcome, be sure to consider price, forest health, and future productivity.
+In addition, consider hiring a professional consulting forester to work on your behalf.

-Your professional forester has two primary obligations:
+Your professional consulting forester has two primary obligations:

 To do this, your forester will: